Inspiration

 A collage showing someone grinding tea leaves using a stone tea mill to produce matcha powder, then preparing matcha tea with red bean jelly

-2. Tea Picking
+2. Harvest Tea Leaves

 A close-up of tea fields in Kyoto